 This course provides a description of processes of assessment for screening special education, eligibility, program planning, and evaluation.
 Legal requirements, professional roles and responsibilities, and terminology are covered.
 Focus is on the interdisciplinary assessment process.

 SPED 561.
-Behavior Problems of Exceptional Children.
+Classroom Management and Positive Behavior Support.
 3 Hours.